apos/yaacs/README.md

 For the housing use these ones
 ![image](https://github.com/apos/case_system_stellarmate_astroberry/assets/456034/084c2678-271e-4453-a7ca-155448e8c141)

-To connect to the box I strongly recommend using **cabled** plugs.
+To connect to the box I strongly recommend using **preconfigured, cabled** plugs.
+You can solder, but it's a) no fun and b) a source for big trouble.
 Look out, you'll get them very cheap on ebay buying a set of 10 or 20.
 Nothing is more severe, than loose connections in the night!
 - Be aware, there are two tpyes of 5,5mm jacks with a 2.1 and a 2.5mm pin!
 Use the bigger ones.
 Most astro equipment uses these.
 You can also add a few other plugs to the box, just in case (I never had 2.1 equipment).

 ![image](https://github.com/apos/case_system_stellarmate_astroberry/assets/456034/362cf0e7-f642-473a-9b31-183773268dab)